-The ATV fuses are located in a power distribution module in front of the steering post under the electrical access panel.
+The ATV fuses are located in storage compartment area under the seat.
 If there is any type of electrical system failure, always check the fuses first.

 NOTE: To remove a fuse, compress the locking tabs on either side of the fuse cover and lift it out.